 The LG 27UK650 is the best 4k monitor for PS4 gaming that we've tested so far.
 It is a very good 27" monitor with some great gaming features.
-It delivers good overall picture quality, with great peak brightness and wide viewing angles, perfect for quick co-op gaming sessions.
+It delivers good overall picture quality, with great peak brightness and wide viewing angles; perfect for quick co-op gaming sessions.

 The 27UK650 delivers great gaming performance.
-It has very good motion handling, thanks to an extremely fast response time that delivers smooth motion, with very little blur trail behind fast moving objects.
+It has very good motion handling, thanks to an extremely fast response time that delivers smooth motion with very little blur trail behind fast-moving objects.
 It has a maximum 60 Hz refresh rate, which is just fine for PS4 gaming.
 It also has excellent input lag, ensuring a responsive gaming experience.

 Unfortunately, although the 27UK650 supports HDR with any PS4 model, it can't get bright enough to show off small highlights in some scenes, and it can't display a wide color gamut.
-Overall though, it is a very good, versatile 4k monitor that should please most people.
+Overall, though, it is a very good, versatile 4k monitor that should please most people.

-If you like to game on a PS4 and PC, the Samsung CHG70 is a more versatile gaming monitor.
+If you like to game on both PS4 and PC, the Samsung CHG70 is a more versatile gaming monitor.
 It has an excellent response time and extremely low input lag, so your games look smooth and are responsive to every button tap.
 If you like to mix it up a bit, the CHG70 is also a great PC gaming monitor.
 It has a fast 144 Hz refresh rate, and it supports AMD FreeSync.